 4.3 Market Price Period.
-At any time during the Market Price Period, when a Market Index becomes available for an EDP that is mutually acceptable to Buyer and Seller, then the price or prices reflected in such Market Index for the Electricity at that EDP shall be the price paid by Buyer for Electricity at such EDP.
-If Buyer or Seller at any time determine that such Market Index no longer reflects the Market Price at an EDP, then either Buyer or Seller may give written notice to the other Party stating that the Market Index does not reflect the Market Price at that EDP (the “Non-Market Price Notice”).
-Upon delivery of such Non-Market Price Notice, Buyer and Seller then shall attempt to agree upon a new Market Index that reflects the Market Price at that EDP.
-If Buyer and Seller are unable to agree upon the initial Market Index or a new Market Index, then the Electricity delivered to that EDP shall be sold by Seller through the Auction Procedure described below.
-During the period between the date of such Non-Market Price Notice and the date on which Buyer and Seller agree upon a new Market Index or complete the Auction Procedure for that EDP, Buyer shall continue to pay the Market Price based on the Market Index then in effect.
-At the same time as the Parties agree upon a Market Index for an EDP, the Parties shall reestablish the liquidated damages and bonuses to be paid by Seller and Buyer for not meeting or for exceeding their obligations to deliver and receive Electricity at an EDP hereunder.
+At any time during the Market Price Period, when a Market Index becomes available for Electricity or any component of Electricity at an EDP that is mutually acceptable to Buyer and Seller, then the price or prices reflected in such Market Index for such Electricity at that EDP shall be the price paid by Buyer for such Electricity at such EDP.
+If Buyer or Seller at any time and from time to time determine that such Market Index no longer reflects the Market Price for such Electricity at such EDP or if such Market Index ceases to be published, then either Buyer or Seller may give written notice to the other Party stating that the Market Index does not reflect the Market Price for such Electricity at that EDP or that such Market Index has ceased to be published (the “Non-Market Price Notice”).
+Upon delivery of such Non-Market Price Notice, Buyer and Seller then shall attempt to agree upon a new Market Index that reflects the Market Price for such Electricity at that EDP.
+If Buyer and Seller are unable to agree upon the initial Market Index or a new Market Index for such Electricity, then such Electricity delivered to that EDP shall be sold by Seller through the Auction Procedure described below.
+During the period between the date of such Non-Market Price Notice and the date on which Buyer and Seller agree upon a new Market Index or complete the Auction Procedure for that EDP, Buyer shall continue to pay the Market Price based on the Market Index then in effect or most recently published, as the case may be.
+At the same time as the Parties agree upon a Market Index for an EDP, the Parties shall reestablish the liquidated damages and bonuses, if any, to be paid by Seller and Buyer for not meeting or for exceeding their obligations to deliver and receive such Electricity.
 Any agreement between the Parties to a Market Index, liquidated damages, and bonuses for an EDP shall be evidenced in a writing signed by both Parties.

 4.4 Auction Procedure.